What is Liquidity?

 The question to ask here is, How to mitigate the risk of impermanent loss?
 Providing liquidity for pairs where the relative price of each commodity stays consistent with the other in the pair is an easy way to minimize impermanent loss.

-On the other hand, the downside is that providing liquidity with stablecoins is limited in terms of potential price increase, and the number of pools available is much fewer.
+On the other hand, the downside is that providing liquidity with stablecoins is limited in terms of potential price increases, and the number of pools available is much fewer.

 Other ways by which liquidity providers can mitigate impermanent loss are, Balancer and Hummingbot.
 Liquidity providers use Balancer to build custom ratios for assets within a pool, enabling users to gamble on which asset to outperform.
 LPs will then offset their risks if the economy swings in the direction they predicted.